 These Beta Israel [as Ethiopian Jews are known] pilgrims were part of the first wave of their community's aliyah to Israel in 1977.
 Traversing through Sudan and Egypt was extremely perilous, and many did not survive the trek.

 For many generations, the Beta Israel had longed to reach Jerusalem in a quest to renew their covenant with God and for spiritual redemption.
 So strong was their desire that they created a holiday as a time to pray for this miracle.
 They called it Sigd (meaning "worship") and celebrated it on the 50th day after Yom Kippur.
 This year it is celebrated today, November 4.

 We do not know when Sigd came to be, but scholars place its origin sometime between 500-1400 years ago, long before any Ethiopian Jew actually made a pilgrimage to Jerusalem.

 The quest to reach Jerusalem was based on myths and stories told throughout generations.
 And with no modern media, it is these stories which fueled the community's beliefs as to what awaited them in the Promised Land.
 The brave people who made the journey to Israel in 1977, may have been the first to do so in modern times, but not the last.
 They were followed by 2 more organized pilgrimages -- "Operation Moshe" (1984) and "Operation Shlomo" (1991).

 Today, Israel's Beta Israel community celebrates Sigd at the Armon HaNatziv promenade in Jerusalem.
 For many years, they did so without formal state recognition.
 The Knesset finally declared Sigd as an official Israeli holiday in 2008.

 The main holiday traditions originally included fasting, bathing in a ritual bath, and wearing white clothing as a sign of purity.
-On the day of the holiday, the leaders would read from a special prayer book, called "the Orit" atop a mountain symbolizing Mount Sinai.
+On the day of the holiday, the leaders would read from a special liturgical book, called "the Orit," atop a mountain symbolizing Mount Sinai.
 The Orit contains a translation of the some of the books of the Bible into Ge’ez, an Ethiopian Jewish liturgical language.
 Nowadays, the holiday is celebrated mostly with a large march alongside the promenade, accompanied by song and dance.